stallman-j/ekonomR/vignettes/raster-extraction-workflow.md

 ```

 If you'd like to examine the CRS of each of these, here's what you do.
-Or if you don't really care what the CRS is, you can just have the vector transformed to the CRS of the terra raster.
+Or if you don't really care what the CRS is, you can just have the vector transformed to the CRS of the terra raster when you bring it in.

+The raster extraction packages `terra` and `exactextractr` will also try to match the CRSs if they can if you've input two different ones, so if you've never done this before and it hasn't seemed to go haywire, that's probably why.

 ``` r